 Another reason that sugar may be a contributing cause to obesity is because it is in SO many products these days.
 Manufacturers have found clever ways to disguise the word “sugar” in their products, which can make it very hard to identify in the ingredients list!
 Unfortunately, refined sugars are found in foods which appear to be healthy, such as breakfast cereals, muesli bars and slices, low-fat (flavoured) yoghurts and milks, and sauces — just to name a few.

 This can be especially difficult for parents whose children rely on these foods as a part of their everyday diet.
-It is a lot harder to talk to a 5 year old that refined sugar is addictive and that is the reason they want it so bad!
+It is a lot harder to tell a 5 year old that refined sugar is addictive and that is the reason they want it so bad!
 If you are trying to eat a healthy diet, but are having trouble kicking the cravings for chocolate and other sweet things, hang in there!
-Whilst it is addictive you can wean yourself off from it.
+Whilst it is addictive, you can wean yourself off from it.
 Slowly reduce the amount that you eat, and over time you may find that the less you eat, the less you crave!
 I personally love eating fresh fruit when I’m needing something sweet.
 And if I am really craving chocolate, I will choose dark chocolate over milk or white chocolate.
 If you love eating cakes and sweets, then do some research and play around with some alternatives!
 If you would like some refined sugar substitutes, then you can find some here.

 So what about the sugars in fruit?